dogweather/forkful/content/en/kotlin/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Basic authentication slaps a username:password combo onto an HTTP request.
-Devs use it for a quick-and-dirty way to prove who's asking for what on the web.

 ## How to:
 Kotlin handles HTTP requests with libraries like `ktor` or `okhttp`.
 Let's roll with `okhttp` for now.

 First, grab the library in your build.gradle: